chandini193/k8s-demo/k8s.md

 *Kubernetes is an open-source system for automating deployment, scaling, and management of containerized application.*

-Kubernetes comes from the Greek word κυβερνήτης, which means helmsman or ship pilot.
+Kubernetes comes from the Greek word `κυβερνήτης`, which means helmsman or ship pilot.
 With this analogy in mind, we can think of Kubernetes as the pilot on a ship of containers.

+## Key Features

+### Deployment:
+we define the desired state of our application, k8s takes care of scheduling of containers on the appropriate nodes depending upon the resource availability and affinity rules

+### Scaling:
+depending upon the scaling rules and policies k8s will scale in or scale out based on CPU utilization, memory usage or any custom metric we define.

+### Health Monitoring:
+k8s continuously monitors the health of the container, if the container becomes unhealthy, crashes or unreachable k8s will restart the container automatically

+### Rolling update and Rollbacks:
+k8s support rolling updates, allowing you to update containerized applications without downtime.

+### Networking:
+They provide features like service discovery and load balancing, allowing containers to communicate with each other easily.
+Containers can be grouped together as services and exposed via a single endpoint, simplifying networking configurations.

 ## Architecture